 Ikon Pass

-The Ikon Pass provides access to over 60 unique destinations worldwide, 18 of those resorts with unlimited skiing/riding, along with up to 7 days at 41 additional destinations.
+The Ikon Pass provides access to over 70+ unique destinations worldwide across 13 countries, 18 of those resorts with unlimited skiing/riding.

 Full pass perks also come with the Ikon Pass.